 Do you need server-side rendering (SSR) for your web app?
 If your application is a closed system that should not be indexed by a search engine, a single-page app (SPA) developed on any of the above frameworks is an excellent option.

-However, if the application is indexed and search traffic is essential, you will require SSR.
+However, if the application is indexed and search traffic is essential, you need SSR.
 An increasing number of search engines identify SPAs, but many SEO experts believe that search bots and SPAs do not work together predictably and recommend using SSR.
 If you need to choose a technology to enable SSR, then our recommendation is Next.js.

 All backend tech stacks include the following main parts: